day8/re-frame/docs/Effects.md

 So, terminology:
 - `:butterfly` is an "effect key"
-- and the function registered is an "effect handler"
+- and the function registered is an "effect handler".

+So re-frame has `event handlers` and `effect handlers` and they are different, despite both starting with `e` and ending in `t`!!

 ### Writing An Effect Handler

 A word of advice - make them as simple as possible, and then simplify them further.
 You don't want them containing any fancy logic.

 Why?
 Well, because they are all side-effecty they will be a pain to test rigorously.
 And the combination of fancy logic and limited